GiorgioM98/Angular-Task-Traker/README.md

 ## Introduction

-REQUISITI:
+REQUIREMENTS:

-Prima di iniziare, assicurati di avere installato Node.js sul tuo computer.
+Before you get started, make sure you have Node.js installed on your computer.

-INSTALLAZIONE:
+INSTALLATION:

-1. Clona questo repository sul tuo computer: git clone https://github.com/GiorgioM98/Angular-Task-Traker.git
+1. Clone this repository on your computer: git clone https://github.com/GiorgioM98/Angular-Task-Traker.git
-2. Naviga nella directory del progetto: cd Angular-Task-Traker
+2. Navigate to the project directory: cd Angular-Task-Traker
-3. Installa le dipendenze del progetto eseguendo: npm install
+3. Install the project dependencies by running: npm install

-UTILIZZO DI DB-JSON CON JSON-SERVER:
+USING DB-JSON WITH JSON-SERVER:

-''json-server'' è uno strumento che ci consente di creare un server RESTful utilizzando un file JSON come nostro "database".
-Ecco come farlo funzionare:
+''json-server'' is a tool that allows us to create a RESTful server using a JSON file as our "database".
+Here's how to make it work:

-1. Assicurati di essere nella directory principale del progetto.
+1. Make sure you are in the root directory of the project.
-2. Esegui il seguente comando per avviare il server json-server e utilizzare db.json come database: json-server --watch db.json --port 5000
+2. Run the following command to start the json-server server and use db.json as the database: json-server --watch db.json --port 5000

-* --watch db.json: Questa opzione indica a json-server di monitorare il file db.json per apportare eventuali modifiche e rifletterle nel server.
+* --watch db.json: This option tells json-server to monitor the db.json file for any changes and reflect them to the server.
-* --port 5000: Specifica la porta su cui json-server sarà in ascolto.
-Puoi modificare questo valore in base alle tue esigenze, ma assicurati che non sia in conflitto con altre applicazioni in esecuzione sulla stessa porta.
+* --port 5000: Specify the port that json-server will listen on.
+You can change this value to suit your needs, but make sure it does not conflict with other applications running on the same port.

 ## Structure